2018 has arrived, and ASML/Syria is most pleased to share with you its new web platform Ayny Aynak / My eye is your eye !

 The Human Rights defender Widad Rahhal interviewed by the blogger Yamama al-Asaad – Idleb

-The blog is produced and managed by ASML/Syria in cooperation with the Syrian Female Journalists Network.
+The blog is produced and managed by ASML/Syria.
 It was made possible thanks to your support through the July crowdfunding campaign that raised the 10 000€ needed to successfully carry out the project.
 We thank you for your generous support !